 The dough

 The dough for this bread is made of mainly bread flour with 20% whole grain spelt flour for some more robustness.
-The idea was to not have the taste of the cheese and chilies be overpowered as it would be with whole grain wheat or whole grain rye.
+The idea was to not have the taste of the cheese and chilies be overpowered as it would be with whole grain wheat or whole-grain rye.

 The hydration is 80% for a nice and moist crumb and a longer shelf life.
-Make sure you use a thirsty bread flour.
+Make sure you use thirsty bread flour.
 If your flour cannot take as much water, take it down to whatever hydration is appropriate for your flour.

 The inoculation is 20% which is perfect for a bulk fermentation of around 4.5 hours in all at 30°C/86°F. If it’s much cooler than that in your kitchen and you don’t have a proofer, scale it up to around 30%.
 If it’s really warm you may want to take it down a bit to 10% or 15%.